zuojie/MachineLearningCases/DecisionTree/README.md

 * source data is inclusive under the data directory
 * img contains the decision tree training result with different datasets
 * Fonts file is to solve the gibberish problem when PIL displays Chinese
+* Appendix is the datasets of 100's decision tree without pruning

 ___